 - Apples

-What happens during fasting at the molecular level?
+What happens during fasting on a molecular level?

 Fasting is also an important aspect of the Sirtuin diet (also known as the sirt-food diet).
-The lack of nutrients puts the cells into a kind of “survival mode”.
-The sirtuins are activated by this lack of energy and ensure that the old cells are made as fit as possible again.
+Due to the lack of nutrients, the cells are put into a kind of "survival mode".
+The sirtuins are activated by this energy deficiency and ensure that the old cells are made as fit as possible again.

-The sirtuins can also help “zombie cells”, so-called senescent cells, to be sorted out.
-These are cells that are in an intermediate state between functional and dead.
-We have explained the exact background in detail in two other articles.
-Firstly, the exciting aspect of “zombie cells” and what they have to do with aging and the second article gives you a deeper insight into the world of fasting.
-We look at whether there are medical reasons for fasting, which molecular signaling pathways are influenced and what types of fasting there are.
+The sirtuins can also help to sort out "zombie cells," so-called senescent cells, which are in a state between functional and dead.
+We have elaborated on the exact background in two other posts.Once the exciting aspect of "zombie cells" and what they have to do with aging, and the second article gives you a deeper insight into the world of fasting.
+We will look at whether there are medical reasons for fasting, which molecular pathways are influenced, and what types of fasting exist.

 Conclusion on the topic of sirtuins

-The sirtuins could represent a breakthrough in longevity research.
-We used them to find a signaling pathway in the body that is most likely responsible for some of the symptoms of aging.
-If we manage to understand sirtuins better and find out how we can effectively activate them even in old age, then promising new avenues for our longevity will open up.
+Sirtuins could mean a breakthrough in longevity research.
+With them, we have found a signaling pathway in the body that is most likely responsible for some of the signs of aging.
+If we manage to better understand sirtuins and find out how we can effectively activate them even in old age, then promising new paths for our longevity open up.